 - How long will it take to deploy?

-- What's a training time and cost?
+- What's the training time and cost?

 Configuration Driven ≠ (not equal) Customization

-Beware of system that requires customizations.
+Beware of systems that require customizations.

-Best Impact Measurement System must have....
+Impact Measurement System must be...

 - Easy to use